Stephen T. Minerd was born on Jan. 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

 Son Wilbur S. Goins (1913-1989) was born on Oct.
 25, 1913 in Athens County.
 He was a longtime laborer.
 Wilbur married Desire Fitch (1920-1994) on March 25, 1935, when he was 22 years of age and she 15.
 They had two daughters -- Shirley Ward and Shelby Romine.
 Circa 1976, the family made its residence on Pear Street in Zanesville.
 Wilbur passed away at the age of 75 on May 4, 1989, at Good Samaritan Medical Center.
 Desire lived for another five years after her husband's death.
 She entered eternity on Sept.
 6, 1994.
 They rest together in Zanesville's Woodlawn Cemetery.

 Son Kenneth Leroy Goins (1921-1984) was born on June 4, 1920.
 He grew up in Athens and Perry Counties, OH.
 In 1940, at the age of 19, he resided with his parents in Zanesville and was locally employed.
 Whether or not he married is unknown.
 Circa 1968, he address in Zanesville as 705 Finley Avenue.
-That year, he was hospitalized for an undisclosed illness, as reported in the Times Recorder during an era when health care privacy was not considered important, and nearly three decades before the Health Insurance Portability and Accountability Act (HIPAA) was passed into law.
+That year, he was hospitalized for an undisclosed illness, as reported in the Times Recorder during an era when health care privacy was not considered important, and nearly three decades before the such privacy protections were passed into law.
 In 1976, he is believed to have resided with his brother Wilbur on Pear Street in Zanesville.
 Kenneth died at the age of 64 on Oct.
 4, 1984.
 His remains were interred in Woodlawn Cemetery in Zanesville.

 Daughter Evelyn "Maxine" Goins (1922-1998) was born on March 3, 1922.
 She grew up in Athens, Perry and Muskingum Counties in Ohio.
-Maxine married French W. Mayle (1920-1997), son of Leonard and Agnes (Smith) Mayle.
-As a youth, French had some dustups with the law involving charges of burglary, and he paid his debt to society with incarceration in the state reformatory at Mansfield, OH, and received a pardon and early release.
+On March 8, 1941, Maxine entered into marriage with 20-year-old French W. Mayle (1920-1997), son of Leonard "Comb" and Agnes (Smith) Mayle.
+As a youth, French had some dustups with the law involving charges of burglary, and he paid his debt to society with incarceration in the state reformatory at Mansfield, OH, receiving a pardon and an early release.
 Circa 1941, Maxine and French made their home at 719 Franklin Street in Zanesville.
-They had two known children -- Patrick Mayle and Jill Beauford.
+They produced five known children -- Patrick J. Mayle, Karen Hill, Beth McKee, Jill L. Beauford and Wendy L. Mayle.
 French and his brother in law John Goins Jr. operated a whiskey still in an abandoned farmhouse in Gilbert, OH, and they were brought into police custody in May 1954.
 The two men were charged with operating an unlicensed still, not having alcohol tax stamps on his bottles of liquor and possessing mash without a permit, all reported on the pages of the Zanesville Times Recorder.
 The case against French was declared a mistrial.
 Again in 1960, French was arrested for breaking into a school at Bladensburg and the Veterans of Foreign Wars Club of Mount Vernon in nearby Knox County, OH.
-They dwelled at 701 Zane Street in Zanesville in the early 1970s and at 2375 Clay Pike in the mid-'70s.
+Their address was at 701 Zane Street in Zanesville in the early 1970s -- 2375 Clay Pike in the mid-'70s -- and 922 Virginia Street in the later 1990s.
+French earned a living as a union construction worker, with membership in the Laborers International Union Local 530.
 French passed away at the age of 77 on March 11, 1997.
+Rev. Henry Mayle officiated the funeral service.
+He was survived by 17 grandchildren and nine great-grandchildren.
 Maxine survived him by a year and a half.
 She died on Sept.
 26, 1998.
 They rest together in eternal repose in Mount Hermon Cemetery.
 The words "Precious Memories" are inscribed on their red barré granite grave marker.

 Daughter Dorothy Louise Goins (1927-1976) was born on March 24, 1927, presumably within the bounds of Athens County, OH.
 She was married twice, first to Henry Williams ( ? - ? ).
 They produced one daughter, Kimberly Butcher.
 Circa 1952, they lived in Canton.
 At some point during the 1950s, the couple separated, with Henry moving out of the home to a new address at 26 Granville Avenue.
 She made her home at 701 Zane Street.
 After a period of time, Dorothy filed for divorce, citing his "willful absence."
 Later, she was united in wedlock with (?)
 Taylor.
 The Taylors resided in Zanesville.
 Dorothy earned a living over the years working for National Battery Company.
 She was a member of the Pentecostal Church on Jefferson Street.
 Circa 1975, when she would have been age 47, she dwelled at 865 Lee Street in Zanesville.
 That year, she was involved in an automobile accident on State Street when another vehicle swerved to avoid another stopped vehicle and instead struck hers'.
 In coverage of the accident in the Zanesville Times Recorder, no mention was made that she had sustained any sort of injury.
 The following year, in 1976, her aged mother lived under Dorothy's roof in Zanesville.
 Having suffered an undisclosed illness for five months, she died on Nov.
 20, 1976 at the age of 49, in Bethesda Hospital.
 A short death notice was printed in the Times Recorder.
 Burial was in Mount Hermon Cemetery near Sharpsburg, directly beside her uncle Charles Jesse "Jess" Fischer.
 Her grave marker at Mount Hermon bears her photograph portrait and is etched with the words "Precious Memories."